abbbi/qmpbackup/README.md

 While rebasing the saveset chain is merged into your FULL image which then contains the latest state and can be booted via Qemu again.

+`Note:` It makes sense to copy the existing backup directory to a temporary folder before rebasing, to not alter your existing backups.

 Misc commands
 -------------